Car of the future that stacks like a trolley

 READ MORE: First Electric bike scheme in Scotland launched in Stirling

-Each Espirit vehicles can hit a top speed of around 30mph and have a range of around 50 kilometres.
+Each Esprit vehicles can hit a top speed of around 30mph and have a range of around 50 kilometres.

 The purpose built, lightweight, ‘L’ category electrical vehicles are designed for short journeys in areas of high population.